PhyuSinKhantAung/quote-manager-server/README.md

 ```

 ## Environment Variables
-env variables are stored in .env file
+env variables are stored in .env file.
-you need to create .env file in root directory
+You need to create .env file in root directory.
-you should have postgres installed on your machine
+You should have postgres installed on your machine.
-please add your database url and jwt secret in .env file
+Please add your database url and jwt secret in .env file
 example:
 ```
 PORT=3000